 - Recent drops in temperature.

 Frosty weather and cold periods can bring cold air with very high humidity.
-As soon as this enters the roof space and comes into contact with any cold service, condensation is formed.
+As soon as this enters the roof space and comes into contact with any cold surface, condensation is formed.

 - Breathable membrane not performing correctly